Kitkom/Cubaze/readme.md

 Cubaze

-A experimental game to test how people do in dealing with 3D maze with a narrowed 2D view.
+An experimental game to test how people do in dealing with 3D maze with a narrowed 2D view.
 And the conclusion so far is     not as good as what I expected.
 You can try it! :)